Ademolacode/Microsoft-SOC-Analyst-Portfolio/mini-projects/04-cross-domain-investigation/README.md

 ## Improvements Identified

-- Automate response using Sentinel playbooks — session revocation and device isolation should not require manual steps
+- Automate response using Sentinel playbooks, session revocation and device isolation should not require manual steps
 - Enrich investigations with threat intelligence feeds for IP and domain reputation
 - Enforce CA policies in block mode before incidents occur, not after
 - Build and test cross-domain correlation rules before running simulations, so detection is validated against unknown data